Six Flags Great America: County Fair

+The County Fair Games Gallery, located in the back of the park.

+Wrath of Rakshasa is the newest attraction in County Fair, opened in 2025.

-County Fair is an original themed area located in back of the park, and is the largest themed area, themed on a rural county fair.
+County Fair is an original themed area located in back of the park, and is the largest themed area, based on a rural county fair.
 There are many shops, stalls and attractions set in the theme.
 The area also features a food court, and a gallery of carnival games.
 Formerly, it was named "The Great Midwest Livestock Exposition at County Fair" and alternatively known as just "Midwest County Fair."